 Should you collect and grade homework?
 Several members of the Calculus Committee believe that giving weekly homework quizzes is preferable to collecting homework.
 The quizzes remove the need for dealing with daily papers and a grader, and quizzes increase the individual accountability of the students.
 The biggest problem with giving homework quizzes is finding enough class time to do so.
-On the other hand, if you decide to collect and grade homework, then you may arrange to get an undergraduate grader in the departmental office in room 121.
+On the other hand, if you decide to collect and grade homework, then you may request in the departmental office that you get an undergraduate grader.
 (Often we cannot find enough graders until the second or third week of classes.)
 If you make arrangements for a grader, keep in mind that the grader should spend only about four hours a week on the papers from one class of 30 students.
 You will, of course, need to explain to your grader exactly how you want the papers to be graded.